UAlbertaALTLab/morphodict/docs/ci.md

 Serivces
 --------

+ - GitHub Actions
- - TravisCI — runs unit and integration tests
+   * runs unit and integration tests
+   * reformats reformats Python and JavaScript code on the default branch
  - codecov — measures and tracks code coverage
  - Cypress — stores test recordings
- - GitHub Actions — reformats Python and JavaScript code on the default branch
  - redeploy (proprietary) — pulls the latest code on the production server

+Note: as of this writing (2020-01-04), codecov and Cypress Dashboard are not configured.

 Cypress
 -------

-On TravisCI, the integration test run using this rule:
+On GitHub Actions, the integration test run using this rule:

     npm run test:ci